Italian Baroque architecture: Venice

-In Venetian Baroque architecture, Baldassarre Longhena (1598–1682) was a key figure.
+In Venice, a key figure of Baroque architecture was Baldassarre Longhena (1598–1682).
 After the 1630 plague, he designed the Church of Santa Maria della Salute with a central plan.
 The octagonal basilica includes a sanctuary flanked by two apses, inspired by Palladio's Il Redentore, enhancing the temple's longitudinal axis.
 The Baroque style is evident in its grand external structure along the Grand Canal, featuring an octagonal body with a large dome, a shrine and two bell towers.

 Longhena also excelled in civic architecture.
 At Ca' Pesaro, he used a traditional layout but added a Baroque touch with intricate facade decorations that play with light and shadow.
 His detailed dramatic style peaked with the façade of Santa Maria dei Derelitti (1670s), adorned with atlantes, giant heads and lion masks.

 Genoa

 In Genoa, starting in the late 16th century, Baroque architecture produced grand buildings considered some of Italy's finest.
-One example is the Palazzo Doria Tursi, where the vestibule's layout and the indoor garden, accessed by a wide staircase, create a sense of depth and movement.
+One example is the Palazzo Doria Tursi, where the vestibule's layout and indoor garden, accessed by a wide staircase, create a sense of depth and movement.

 Bartolomeo Bianco (1590–1657) adopted this approach in his masterpiece, the Jesuit college (now the University of Genoa, c.1634).
 The U-shaped building integrates the interior and the courtyard more effectively.
 Using the steep terrain, Bianco created striking urban scenery with a wide porch, layered arches, and stairways.